AniketDas13/Getting-Closer-to-Desired-Destination/README.md

 # Getting Closer to Desired Destination
-My CSE Project (under Design & Analysis of Algorithms) in 5th Semester on 'Getting Closer to Desired Destination' using C++
+My CSE Project (under Design & Analysis of Algorithms) in 5th Semester on 'Getting Closer to Desired Destination' using C
 ----------------------------------------------------------------------------------------------------------------------------

 Problem Statement: